Operation Eagle Eye (United States)

-Operation Eagle Eye was a Republican Party voter suppression operation in the 1960s in Arizona to challenge minority voters.
-In the United States only citizens have ever been able to vote, and in 1964 only literate citizens could vote, so it was legal to ensure that (1) a potential voter was literate, and (2) a potential voter was a United States Citizen.
+Operation Eagle Eye was a 1964 Republican Party national voter suppression operation which used vote caging against minority voters.
 Through the employment of literacy tests, oral demands to interpret the United States Constitution and detailed questions about a potential voter's origins and how long the potential voter had been in the United States, Republican workers would challenge minority voters, especially those with broken English.
 William Rehnquist, later chief justice of the Supreme Court of the United States, is said to have been the head of a group of lawyers hoping to challenge voters in minority Democratic precincts.

+Background

-Operation Eagle Eye was a two-year effort, and the laws in Arizona have since made this kind of challenge illegal.
+Operation Eagle Eye was part of a history of voter suppression in the United States.

-Precursor to Operation Eagle Eye (1954-1962)

-Beginning in the early 1950s and 60s, it became popular for politicians to appeal to Southern whites through racially charged campaign messages.
+Beginning in the early 1950s and 60s, it became popular for politicians to appeal to Southern whites through racially charged campaign messages:

 Many succeeding Republican candidates and almost all Republican presidents made racial appeals – some subtle, some otherwise – to southern whites still angry at federal abolition of the Jim Crow system.
 This became known as the ‘Southern Strategy’.

-Democratic President Lyndon B. Johnson’s overwhelming popularity in the polls at the time – just a year in after taking office in the aftermath of Kennedy’s assassination – and his relentless talk of civil rights and voting rights heightened Republican National Committee concerns and swung the door wide open for voter suppression strategies of all kinds.
+Democratic president Lyndon B. Johnson's overwhelming popularity in the polls at the time – just a year in after taking office in the aftermath of Kennedy’s assassination – and his relentless talk of civil rights and voting rights heightened Republican National Committee concerns and swung the door wide open for voter suppression strategies of all kinds.
 It was in this context that the infamous Operation Eagle Eye was born.

-As shameful and un-American as it was, RNC’s goal was simple – to develop a strategy around voter suppression to win elections – and it has been effective.
-Many now believe that the 1958 ballot security program implemented in Arizona was the precursor to Operation Eagle Eye and the blueprint for which it was designed.
+Many believe that a similar operation used by the Republican Party in the 1958 United States Senate election in Arizona was the precursor to Operation Eagle Eye and the blueprint for which it was designed.